ThalesGroup/java-buildpack-protectapp-sample/README.md

-A REST-ful sample application that exercises the Luna HSM.
+A REST-ful sample application that exercises the ProtectApp Security Service.

 To do this, it exposes four cryptography REST endpoints that expect to recieve a JSON payload.
 Each endpoint returns values that can be used as arguments to the other endpoints.